 Testing in Agile takes a different mindset.
 Instead of waiting until development freezes code, we are constantly testing stories, integration of features, and subsystems.
-Regardless of whether this testing if automated or not (its usually a combination), software testers and SDETs much be fully integrated into the development and delivery process to be effective.
+Regardless of whether this testing is automated or not (it’s usually a combination), software testers and SDETs must be fully integrated into the development and delivery process to be effective.

 At Coveros, we are all about helping you knock down the walls between your software developers and testers through a combination of Agile practices and pragmatic test automation.
 Let us help you today!

 Coveros will assess your organization’s current processes against our maturity model to determine your current capabilities and competencies, as well as identify areas of improvement.
 Our maturity model evaluates your organization against a range of criteria including but not limited to: process, strategy, training, defect tracking, tooling, metrics, communication, and reporting.
 In addition to our assessment, Coveros will work with your organization to develop a roadmap for improving the testing practices within your organization and help it move from its current state to an optimized one.